 Firewalls have been a foundational component of cybersecurity strategy for enterprises for a very long time.
-Due to this critical role firewalls play, they have gone through massive product feature additions and enhancements over the years.
-I wanted to focus on one particular feature that dates back to 1994 Check Point Software Technologies: stateful inspection.
+They have gone through massive product feature additions and enhancements over the years.
+One particular feature that dates back to 1994 is the stateful inspection.

 Stateful vs. stateless inspection

-Let's refer to Figure 1 to help understand the inner workings of a stateless firewall.
-A stateless firewall applies the security policy to an inbound or outbound traffic data (1 in Fig. 1) by inspecting the protocol headers of the packet from OSI layer 2 to 4 with policy table (2).
-The policy action (4.a & 4.b) to ALLOW, DENY, or RESET the packet could be arrived solely by examining the packet in question and comparing it with policy table (2).
+Using Figure 1, we can understand the inner workings of a stateless firewall.
+A stateless firewall applies the security policy to an inbound or outbound traffic data (1) by inspecting the protocol headers of the packet.
+It will examine from OSI layer 2 to 4.
+After inspecting, a stateless firewall compares this information with the policy table (2).
+From there, it decides the policy action (4.a & 4.b): to ALLOW, DENY, or RESET the packet.

 Figure 1: Flow diagram showing policy decisions for a stateless firewall

-Let’s talk about the pros and cons of a stateless firewall.
+What are the pros of a stateless firewall?

-- The policy lookup is performed on static packet data and policy table, therefore the amount of CPU and memory resources required to do the lookup is low.
-It’s advantageous to be implemented in static policy lookup devices like routers and switches using features like Access Control Lists (ACLs).
+Less resource intensive: The policy lookup is performed on static packet data and policy table, so the amount of CPU and memory resources required to do the lookup is low.
+This is effective for static policy lookup devices like routers and switches using features like Access Control Lists (ACLs).

-- As a result, stateless firewalling is less resource intensive and is mostly implemented by hardware devices; the additional processing adds no-to-minimal overhead to latency or simple terms line rate processing of the packets.
+No increased latency: Additional processing adds no-to-minimal overhead latency or simple terms line rate processing of the packets.

-- A stateless firewall bases its decision only using low fidelity data from the firewall, which provides limited filtering capability.
+Limited filtering: A stateless firewall bases its decision only using low fidelity data from the firewall which provides limited filtering capability.

 Let me explain the challenges of configuring and managing ACLs at small and large scale.
 First, let's take the case of small-scale deployment.